dgrevink/Accordion-Shortcodes/readme.txt

 * Disable auto closing of accordion items (optional)
 * Manually close items by clicking the title again (optional)
 * Scroll page to title when it's clicked open (optional)
+* Specify ID in each accordion item so that they can be automatically opened via a link (optional)

 = The Shortcodes =